papamishka911/cypress-cucumber-preprocessor/CONTRIBUTING.md

 If you can't take your time to do that, you're essentially saying your time is more valuable than ours and that simply isn't true, nor does it inspire us to help you.

-Don't ever post screenshots of errors unless they're also accompanied by text.
+Don't ever post screenshots of code or errors unless they're also accompanied by text.
 We're not going to perform OCR on your ticket just to be able to help you.
+Screenshots unaccompanied by text makes it impossible for anyone to find your issue through search.
+Addiitonally, properly formatted [blocks of code](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks) is an absolute requirement.